ModelTC/general-sam/README.md

 // => GeneralSAM<char>

 let state = sam.get_root_state();

-let state = state.feed_chars("b");
+// "b" is not a suffix but a substring. let state = state.feed_chars("b");
 assert!(!state.is_accepting());

+// "bc" is a suffix.
 let state = state.feed_chars("c");
 assert!(state.is_accepting());

+// "bcbc" is also a suffix.
 let state = state.feed_chars("bc");
 assert!(state.is_accepting());

-let state = state.feed_chars("bc");
+// "bcbcbc" is not a substring. let state = state.feed_chars("bc");
 assert!(!state.is_accepting() && state.is_nil());
 ```